-To help our Members stay up to date, we introduce our Follow-On Readings.
+To help our Members stay up to date, we provide Follow-On Readings.
 Like follow-on investments, these Member-exclusive readings represent a reinvestment in the comprehensive education you obtained as a Candidate in the CAIA Charter Program.
 Each of the selected readings represent the most timely and relevant updates to the CAIA curricula and will be updated annually with new material as it becomes available.

 Follow-On Readings for 2023

-This year, we’ve shared nine new readings from the CAIA Charter Program.
+This year, we’ve selected eight readings from the CAIA Charter Program.

 We’ll continue to release new Follow-On Readings with future curriculum updates, so be sure to read your Member newsletters to find out about new additions to this page.